teckel12/LuaTelemetry/README.md

 #### Notes

-* Designed to work on a Taranis Q X7, X9D, X9D+ & X9E **(currently only tested on Q X7)**
+* Designed for the Taranis Q X7, X9D, X9D+ & X9E
-* Designed for a multirotor model, but should be valuable for fixed wing (fixed wing feedback would be appreciated)
+* Designed for multirotor models, but should be valuable for fixed wing (fixed wing feedback would be appreciated)
 * Optional amperage sensor needed for fuel and current displays
-* Uses Taranis settings for RSSI warning/critical levels for graph and audio/vibration warnings
+* Uses Taranis settings for RSSI warning/critical levels for graph range and audio/haptic warnings
 * Uses Taranis settings for transmitter voltage min/max for battery graphic in screen title

 ## Setup